p6arora/LoblawsDigital_ImageComparison/README.md

 ![](misc/images/tests_result.JPG)

-As not specified in the assignment, I have made the assumption the time for Time Elapsed field would be recorded in seconds.
-Also as per requirement in the assignment, the similairity is ranked from 0 - 1, where 0 means it is an identical image and 1 means very different.
+As per requirement in the assignment, the similairity is ranked from 0 - 1, where 0 means it is an identical image and 1 means very different.

 The ```input_test_data.csv``` and ```result_data.csv``` are included in the repository can be used as a template